ad-mz/R-Data-Analysis/iris-dataset-analysis.md

 gather more information about these “outlier” measurements for this dataset, I will assume they are correct data for now and for the rest of the box plots.

+## Conclusion

+- The petal measurements make it pretty easy to tell the iris species apart.
+- The sepal measurements overlap a lot, so they’re not as helpful for separating species.
+- Overall, the dataset shows how simple visualizations can highlight which features matter most when trying to classify or group data.